Vinz2008/C./README.md

 - rust-like pattern matching
 - gc and manual memory management
 - extremely fast linking (mold used by default)
+- includes a clang-based C compiler, an ar-like archiver and the lld linker (like zig)

 ## Cloning the git repo